HealthTechHub/Dental-Informatics/DSO/README.md

 ## DSO (What is it?
 What is it for?
 How/Where are they distributed?)
 1 - [Dental Service Organizations - Wiki](https://en.wikipedia.org/wiki/Dental_Service_Organizations)
+>***Dental Service Organizations***, known in the industry as "Dental Support Organizations" or abbreviated to DSOs, are independent business support centers that contract with dental practices in the United States.
+They provide business management and support to dental practices, including non-clinical operations.
+Following the passage of the Affordable Care Act and the recent expansion of Medicaid, the DSO model has become increasingly popular for dental practices.
+In certain parts of the United States, dental practices have begun to transition from a traditional practice to a DSO model in order to provide more affordable care to a larger patient population.
+Dentistry innovations have meant that DSOs have become a common dental care solution to many low-income families in the United States.
+The grouping of dental practices has allowed DSOs to minimize their costs, allowing practices to pass the saving on to patients currently without adequate dental care.

 2 - [How the DSO Dental Model Impacts the Dental Industry](https://www.planetdds.com/blog/how-the-dso-dental-model-impacts-the-dental-industry)